Be Inspired

 • are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-Each English journey leads to a written outcome with a specific audience and form.
+Learning journeys are planned around key text drivers which are thoughtfully selected to provide links to wider learning and our themes of Environment & Sustainability and Identity & Diversity.
+Each journey leads to a written outcome with a specific audience and form.
 These are varied across the year to provide pupils with the opportunities to write for a range of purposes.
 At Key Stage 1, pupils write to describe, to entertain and to inform.
 At Key Stage 2, pupils refine the knowledge and skills needed to write for these purposes, as well as writing to persuade.

-Feedback is provided in line with our Feedback & Marking Policy to include oral feedback; peer and self-reflection; teacher marking, and specific editing lessons.
-Teachers take part in termly moderation, both internally and externally, to support their teacher assessment and make accurate judgements relating to pupil progress.
+Feedback is provided in line with our Feedback & Marking Policy to include oral feedback; peer and self-reflection and teacher marking.

 Phonics